hakonmh/distilnews/README.md

 <OUTPUT_PLACEHOLDER>
 ```

-You can also download the model state dicts from this repository, and use them directly:
+You can also load the model by downloading the state dicts from this repository.
+To load the model in Python, use the following code:

 ```python
 import torch